stefanpartheym/phiz/README.md

 This example demonstrates the use of gravity and a simple player controller for side-scrolling platformers.
 Damping is used with two different values based on the player being on the ground or in the air.
 This ensures the player will fall naturally due to gravity, but will gradually decelerate while being on the ground.

+In this example, you can see, how stacking multiple boxes on top of each other is still very unstable and causes jitting.

 ### Top-down